What is wireless broadband?

 Wireless broadband ISPs tend to fill a niche, covering gaps in the fixed line networks.
 If you find that your fixed line broadband access is very slow or non-existent then a WISP may be the ideal solution.

 There are few reasons to choose wireless over fixed line if both are available.
-Though a WISP does have the advantage of not needing a telephone line or cable so may be preferable if you can’t get or don’t want a phone line.
+A WISP does have the advantage of not needing a telephone line or cable so may be preferable if you can’t get or don’t want a phone line.
 But consider the cost implications as installation, setup and running costs may be higher overall than the price of fixed line broadband including phone line rental.

 Can I still get Wi-Fi if I have wireless broadband?